Crises of Citizenship: Global Spotlight Week 2018

 Saturday, February 17 | 9am-5pm @ FedEx Global Education Center

 The annual conference of the Consortium in Latin American and Caribbean Studies at the University of North Carolina at Chapel Hill and Duke University creates a space for students, faculty and the community-at-large to share ideas and develop understanding of the more pressing issues facing Latin America.
-This year, the conference will feature a keynote address from Professor Arturo Escobar, entitled “Transhumancia epistémica: Reflexiones de cuatro décadas de práctica académico-política.”
-English translation will be provided.
-Other panels will examine gender-based violence, economic insecurity, migration and health, Afro-Latin American identities, social and cultural movements.
-The conference program includes both days of the event, the first of which will take place at Duke University, and the second at the UNC-CH FedEx Global Education Center.
+This year, the conference featured a keynote address from Professor Arturo Escobar, entitled “Transhumancia epistémica: Reflexiones de cuatro décadas de práctica académico-política.”
+English translation was provided.
+Other panels examined gender-based violence, economic insecurity, migration and health, Afro-Latin American identities, social and cultural movements.
+The conference program includes both days of the event, the first of which took place at Duke University, and the second at the UNC-CH FedEx Global Education Center.

 Documented Film Screening & Panel